auslan-find-sign/pigeon-optics/docs/api/export.md

 If `at` query string paramater is provided, it behaves like `after` but includes entries with an equal version number, useful in combination with the event-stream api (see below)

-## GET /(source)/(username):(collection-name)/zip
+## GET /(source)/(author):(collection-name)/zip

 Exports all the data in the specified collection, as a zip file containing a json folder and a cbor folder, with each record contained in each format.

 The response will be a zip file, served with appropriate mime type.
-The zip is generated dynamically and streamed out to the user, so it may have poor compression, and does not support HTTP range requests or specify a Content Length as these are unknown at the start of the request.
+The zip is generated dynamically and streamed out to the author, so it may have poor compression, and does not support HTTP range requests or specify a Content Length as these are unknown at the start of the request.

-## GET /(source)/(username):(collection-name)/zip?attachments=true
+## GET /(source)/(author):(collection-name)/zip?attachments=true

 As above, but also includes `/attachments/` folder containing the binary blobs of any attachments referenced in records that are in the cbor/json folders in the zip.
 The attachment filenames are just their hash, hex encoded, with no file extension.
 To determine file's mime type, search the json/cbor for attachment metadata.

-## GET /(source)/(username):(collection-name)/event-stream
+## GET /(source)/(author):(collection-name)/event-stream

 Responds with an event stream, which immediately outputs an event containing this object: